-- 1. Insert the SOL Server 2008 x64 DVD into DVD drive. - 2.
-At the SQL Server 2008 x64 Start screen, under Install, click Server components, Tools, Books Online, and Samples.
-The windows disappears briefly (12 minutes) - 3.
-On the Welcome to Microsoft .NET Framework 2.0 x64 Setup screen, click Next. - 4.
-Accept the End User License Agreement and click Next.
-(56 minutes) - 5.
-On the Setup Complete screen for .NET, click Finish. - 6.
-On the Accept License Terms screen, check I accept the license terms, and click Next. - 7.
-On the Installation Prerequisites screen, click Install to install the required prerequisites. (less than 1 minute) - 8.
+- 1. Insert the SQL Server 2008 x64 DVD into DVD drive. - 2.
+At the SQL Server 2008 Start screen, under Install, click Server components, Tools, Books Online, and Samples. - 3.
+On the Accept License Terms screen, check I accept the license terms, and click Next. - 4.
+On the Installation Prerequisites screen, click Install to install the required prerequisites. (less than 1 minute) - 5.
 On the Installation Center screen, click New Installation to launch the Installing SQL Server 2008 Wizard.
-The system configuration check runs automatically and should complete almost instantly. - 9.
-Click Next to continue. - 10.
+The system configuration check runs automatically and should complete almost instantly. - 6.
+Click Next to continue. - 7.
 On the Feature Selection screen, select only those components you need for this particular installation of SQL Server 2008 x64.
 This practice reduces overhead on your Dell PowerEdge 2950.
-If you plan on running only the

-- database engine, then select just Database Engine Services and Client Tools.
-The client tools are helpful for administering this server locally. - 11.
-Click Next to continue. - 12.
+If you plan on running only the database engine, then select just Database Engine Services and Client Tools.
+The client tools are helpful for administering this server locally. - 8.
+Click Next to continue. - 9.
 On the Instance Configuration screen, either accept the Default instance or specify a named instance.
-You can have only one default instance on a server. - 13.
-Click Next to continue. - 14.
+You can have only one default instance on a server. - 10.
+Click Next to continue. - 11.
 On the Service accounts tab of the Server configuration screen, enter the account name and password you want to use.
 You must qualify the account name with the domain name: <domain>/<account>.
-If you want to use a single account for all SQL services, enter the account and password in the Use the same account for all section, and click Apply to all. - 15.
-On the Collation tab of the Server configuration screen, accept the defaults unless you have a specific requirement for other collations, and click Next to continue. - 16.
+If you want to use a single account for all SQL services, enter the account and password in the Use the same account for all section, and click Apply to all.

+- 12. On the Collation tab of the Server configuration screen, accept the defaults unless you have a specific requirement for other collations, and click Next to continue. - 13.
 On the Account Provisioning tab of the Database Engine Configuration screen, select whether you want to run SQL Server 2008 x64 in mixed mode or Windows Authentication only.
 We recommend leveraging Active Directory security and choosing Windows Authentication.
 You must specify at least one SQL Server administrator.
 To add the account you are logged into Windows Server as an administrator, click Add Current User.
-If you run SQL Server 2008 x64 in mixed mode, you must enter the password for the "sa" account here. - 17.
+If you run SQL Server 2008 x64 in mixed mode, you must enter the password for the "sa" account here. - 14.
 On the Data Directories tab of the Database Engine Configuration screen, enter the appropriate path names.
 See the Configuring the drives section for help in selecting physical directory and file locations.
-If at all possible, separate the user database directory, user database log directory, and tempdb directory. - 18.
+If at all possible, separate the user database directory, user database log directory, and tempdb directory. - 15.
 Click Next to continue.